marshatiisa/earthquake-visualizer/README.md

 # Earthquake Visualizer

-The Earthquake Visualizer is a basic Python project that allows users to visualize earthquake data on a world map.
-This project is a simple starting point for understanding earthquake data and how to plot it on a map.
+This Earthquake Visualizer is a Python project that allows users to visualize earthquake data on a world map.
+Through specifying the date, time, week, month, and magnitude size, results change dynamically through an interactive scatter graph.

 ![Screenshot](assets/earthquake-visualizer.png)